bitcraft3r/adventurer-island-web3-game/README.md

 ## Challenges

-Integrating the UI from the tutorial with my own game mechanics was the biggest challenge.
+- Integrating the UI from the tutorial with my own game mechanics was the biggest challenge.
-I struggled to understand the existing code base and how to add new features without creating a lot of repetitive code.
+- Took a lot of effort to understand the existing code base and how to add new features without creating a lot of repetitive code.
-My lack of game design pattern knowledge made it difficult to implement scalable solutions to the problems I faced.
+- My lack of game design pattern knowledge made it difficult to implement scalable solutions to the problems I faced.
-Overall, I wasn't sure how to effectively deal with these challenges.
+- Overall, I wasn't sure how to effectively deal with these challenges.